Department of Music

 - Technologies for Music

-The course aims to develop the musical and intellectual abilities appropriate to solo performance.
+In this module you will develop the musical and intellectual abilities appropriate to solo performance.
 The theoretical background is considered, focusing on the aural and analytical skills essential to performance at an advanced level.
-Issues of style and interpretation as well as effective preparation and communication are addressed.
-Consideration is given to the varying demands of concert and studio work and performing with confidence.
-Attendance at a number of University concerts will be required.20 credits
+An awareness of style and interpretation, as well as effective preparation and communication are built into teaching.
+You will receive one to one tuition in addition to attending whole class performance lectures.20 credits

 - Folk Music Participation

 This module is based upon participation in and preparation for folk sessions hosted by the Department of Music.
-Through intensive preparation of challenging repertoire, as well as the skills to enable improvised participation, students will develop their understanding of the demands and pleasures of session practice, and their knowledge of the repertoires concerned (British folk traditions), and be encouraged to reflect upon the roles and responsibilities of individual participants within the group.
-They will also be required to attend a professional ensemble concert or concerts within the university concert series.Module delivered through directed sessions on site; other sessions in venues around the city to be selected by the student.10 credits
+Through intensive preparation of challenging repertoire, as well as the skills to enable improvised participation, you will develop your understanding of the demands and pleasures of session practice, and your knowledge of the repertoires concerned (British folk traditions), and be encouraged to reflect upon the roles and responsibilities of individual participants within the group.
+You will also be required to attend a professional ensemble concert or concerts within the university concert series, or an equivalent online event.10 credits

 - Composing Electronic Music